Tudat/tudat/tutorials/tudatFeatures/accelerationSetup/massModel.rst

    Using this mass-rate model, the change in vehicle mass due to the expulsion of propellant is taken into account when propagating a vehicle's dynamics.
 It retrieves the required data from a :class:`ThrustAcceleration` object (set by :class:`ThrustAccelerationSettings`), ensuring full consistency between the two.
 Two option are available when creating this type of mass-rate model:

    - Use all thrust forces acting on a single body, combined into a single mass-rate model.
 This will in most cases be the model of choice, as there is often no need to distinguish between thrust sources when computing the mass rate: only the total amount of propellant usage is relevant.
 This option is toggled by setting the :literal:`useAllThrustModels` input argument of the :class:`FromThrustMassModelSettings` constructor to true.
    - Use a single thrust model, defined by a string-identifier.
-When creating a thrust model, a :literal:`thrustOriginId` input is provided to the :class:`ThrustEngineSettings` settings constructor.
-Only in the :class:`FromBodyThrustEngineSettings` derived class is this thrust origin id set to anything else than an empty string: it represents the engine name.
+When creating a thrust model, a :literal:`thrustOriginId` input is provided to the :class:`ThrustMagnitudeSettings` settings constructor.
+Only in the :class:`FromBodyThrustMagnitudeSettings` derived class is this thrust origin id set to anything else than an empty string: it represents the engine name.